fgvieira/ngsDist/README.md

 As for GL and GP, `ngsDist` accepts both gzipd TSV and binary formats, but with 3 columns per individual ![3.n_sites.n_ind](http://mathurl.com/ycvy5fvx.png) and, in the case of binary, the GL/GP coded as doubles.

 ### Evolutionary models
-`ngsDist` calculates a "p-distance", being its biggest strength the possibility of taking genotype uncertainty (from genotype likelihoods) into account.
-It currently does not use any evolutionary model (e.g. JC, K2P), but it is something that could be added in the future.
+`ngsDist` biggest strength is the possibility of taking genotype uncertainty (from genotype likelihoods) into account.
+At the moment it can only calculate "p-distance" and JC69 corrected distances, since more complex evolutionary model (e.g. K2P, HKY85) are currently under development.

 ### Bootstrap Trees
 If you want branch support values on your tree, you can use `ngsDist` with the option `--n_boot_rep` and `--boot_block_size` to bootstrap the input data. `ngsDist` will output one distance matrix (the first) for the input full dataset, plus `--n_boot_rep` matrices for each of the bootstrap replicates.
 After, infer a tree for each of the matrices using the program of your choice and plot them.
 For example, using [FastME](http://atgc.lirmm.fr/fastme/) on a dataset with 5 bootstrap replicates: